 For instance, the first thing you need to do is to have a business transfer agreement.
 To start transferring your business, secure yourself with a transfer agreement with the authorization of a legal person.
 According to Business.gov, this is often mutually beneficial as the seller receives income from the gradual sale and the buyer doesn’t have to make an outright purchase.
 Do you want to know how to make one?
 Here are factors to consider on how to write a business or asset agreement while transferring them.

 Research about the laws and regulations of the place where the business transfer occurs.
 If your business has its record in your local county, you need to file an amendment so that the name will be changed in the county's system.
 If not, you can include it in your annual report.

 After considering the legal actions to be taken in making a transfer agreement, include in your agreement the list of properties you want to transfer to your new proprietor.
 You can include your business's assets, liabilities, legal contracts, list of customers, employees' information and insurance, tax issues, and new employment rights.
 In addition, you can include a good track record of the business.
 Also, include the transfer price and the transfer pricing agreement for the payment.

 3. Consider Your Transfer Partner

 As a proprietor, you have all the power to control your legal agreement, but make sure that you weigh things out.
 Consider your partner's sake also.
 In that way, you can have a smooth and harmonious transaction because it avoids conflict and misunderstanding.

 4. Get It All Together

 After following the few steps narrated, you can now gather it all up and start the transfer.
-Talk to your partner about the transfer of the business together with your attorney and talk things out.
+Talk to your partner and attorney about the transfer of the business.
 After agreeing on the presented terms and conditions in the business agreement, sign the designated place in the document and secure copies for each party and end it with a handshake to seal the agreement.